jpmicrosoft/fabric_queries/ws_scanner_api/README.md

 # Or pass as parameter
 results = scan_workspace_for_cloud_connections(
     "workspace-id",
+    save_to_file=True,
     output_path="/lakehouse/default/Files/"
 )

 # File will appear in: Lakehouse > Files > workspace_{id}_cloud_connections.json
 ```

+**Note:**
+- The script automatically detects Fabric Lakehouse paths (starting with `/lakehouse/` or `abfss://`) and uses `mssparkutils.fs.put()` to save files
-**Note:** The `/lakehouse/default/` path automatically points to your notebook's attached lakehouse, regardless of the lakehouse name.
+- The `/lakehouse/default/` path automatically points to your notebook's attached lakehouse, regardless of the lakehouse name
+- If `mssparkutils` is not available, the script falls back to saving in a temp directory with instructions to manually copy

 ### Example Output